 With any medicine, including ones that are already used within the NHS, there is a risk of side effects.
 Please see Appendices for details of the side-effects common to each drug.
-You will be asked to tell us if you are experiencing any of these symptoms in your daily diary, or you can contact the trial freephone number.
-On a daily basis, if you are taking a less well known medication, the trial's clinical team will monitor specific, pre-defined potential side-effects that you report in your daily diaries, and contact you if required.
-Please see the medication specific appendices for details about which side-effects will be monitored for each treatment.
+You will be asked to tell us if you are experiencing any of these symptoms in your daily diary, and you can also contact the trial freephone number to tell us.